cheatos101/slate/source/index.md

 ### So...
 What's a REST API?

-If you are new to using APIs, you're at the right place.
+If you're new to using APIs, you're at the right place.
 You'll need to understand the concept of REST API before you can do anything.
 Reading this will help, but you will probably have a little homework to do if you're starting from scratch.
 If you already know what we are talking about, great!
 Jump ahead to the Hexoskin REST API Overview section to get started.

-For those still here, a REST API is of a way to structure data so you can access it.
-A website like [`http://hexoskin.com`](http://hexoskin.com) is something you're most likely already comfortable with.
+For those still here, REST stands for [REpresentational State Transfer](http://en.wikipedia.org/wiki/Representational_state_transfer) and describes a way to make data accessible, generally via the Internet.
+A website like [http://hexoskin.com](http://hexoskin.com) is something you're most likely already comfortable with.
 It's a page that contains some information.
-To go to the developer section of the website, you can obviously click on a few button, but you can also add [`/pages/developers`](http://hexoskin.com/pages/developers) to the previous URL, and you'll end up in the developer section.
+To go to the developer section of the website, you can obviously click on a few button, but you can also add [/pages/developers](http://hexoskin.com/pages/developers) to the previous URL, and you'll end up in the developer section.
 You just went from the general website to the developer-oriented page.
 A REST API works in a very similar fashion.
-The entry point of the REST API is [`https://api.hexoskin.com/api/v1/`](https://api.hexoskin.com/api/v1/) , and appending information at the end will bring you further down.
-For example, asking for [`https://api.hexoskin.com/api/v1/account/`](https://api.hexoskin.com/api/v1/account/) will return you your own account's information.
-Try it in your web browser!
-It'll ask you to identify yourself, because our API needs authentication.
-Just use your Hexoskin account as credentials.
+The entry point of the REST API is `https://api.hexoskin.com/api/v1/`, and appending information at the end will bring you further down.
+For example, asking for `https://api.hexoskin.com/api/v1/account/` will return you your own account's information.
 The information is returned as a JSON object, a standard format for such kind of information.

 Something quite neat about REST APIs is that you can add arguments that will modify what the REST API returns to you.
-For example, take [`https://api.hexoskin.com/api/v1/trainingroutine/`](https://api.hexoskin.com/api/v1/trainingroutine/).
+For example, take `https://api.hexoskin.com/api/v1/trainingroutine/`.
 The response you receive will contain all training routines available to perform.
 But what if you want to look at the training routines that you have used?
-Well, looking at the trainingroutine documentation ([`https://api.hexoskin.com/docs/resource/trainingroutine/`](https://api.hexoskin.com/docs/resource/trainingroutine/)), you see that there is a filter just for that.
-You can then query [`https://api.hexoskin.com/api/v1/trainingroutine/?using=True`](https://api.hexoskin.com/api/v1/trainingroutine/?using=True), and voilà, you have used a filter to modify what the REST API returns to you.
+Well, looking at the trainingroutine documentation (`https://api.hexoskin.com/docs/resource/trainingroutine/`), you see that there is a filter just for that.
+You can then query `https://api.hexoskin.com/api/v1/trainingroutine/?using=True`, and voilà, you have used a filter to modify what the REST API returns to you.

-One final thing to mention : While you can do some of the work from the web browser, there is a much bigger universe that you can access using some programming utility.
-Your web browser will allow you to GET information from the REST API, but using a programming language will allow you to POST information, and even PATCH some resources that you want modified.
-The Hexoskin REST API Overview documentation will use the cURL tool ([http://curl.haxx.se/](http://curl.haxx.se/)) to demonstrate the REST API functionality, but you can pretty much always find an equivalent in your favorite programming language.
+One final thing to mention : While your web browser will allow you to fetch information from regular websites, our REST API requires additionnal information that the browser doesn't provide.
+To interact with the REST API, you need to be using some programming language that allows you to specify some headers to the HTTP request you are making.
+That will allow you to GET, POST information, DELETE and PATCH some resources that you want modified.
+This documentation provides example HTTP requests, without regard to the actual implementation in a specific programming language.

 # Getting started